Performance Details

 Performance Detail

-A: Result -Protect public health and the environment by identifying, overseeing, and conducting the cleanup, redevelopment, and management of contaminated sites in Alaska. |
+| A: Result -Protect public health and the environment by identifying, overseeing, and conducting the cleanup, redevelopment, and management of contaminated sites in Alaska. |

-A1: Core Service - Protect public health and the environment by identifying, overseeing, and conducting the cleanup, redevelopment, and management of contaminated sites in Alaska. |
+| A1: Core Service - Protect public health and the environment by identifying, overseeing, and conducting the cleanup, redevelopment, and management of contaminated sites in Alaska. |

-B: Result -Protect public safety, public health, and the environment by preventing oil and hazardous substance releases, and mitigating the effects of those releases from regulated and non-regulated sources through planning, preparedness, and rapid response. |
+| B: Result -Protect public safety, public health, and the environment by preventing oil and hazardous substance releases, and mitigating the effects of those releases from regulated and non-regulated sources through planning, preparedness, and rapid response. |

-B1: Core Service - Protect public safety, public health, and the environment and ensure that producers, transporters, and distributors of crude oil and refined oil products prevent oil spills and are fully prepared materially and financially to clean up spills. |
+| B1: Core Service - Protect public safety, public health, and the environment and ensure that producers, transporters, and distributors of crude oil and refined oil products prevent oil spills and are fully prepared materially and financially to clean up spills. |

 Target #1: 50% of high risk and 20% of non-high risk contingency plan holders are inspected or evaluated for oil discharge prevention annually.

-The department acknowledges all facilities or vessels required to have an ODPCP represent a level of inherent risk to the environment and public health in Alaska.
-For this performance measure, ODPCPs are categorized as High Risk and Non-High Risk.
-Facilities and vessels designated as High Risk in the state include those that are engaged in exploration, production, and transport of crude oil.
-All other ODPCPs are categorized as Non-High Risk.
-The exercising and inspecting of the Non-High Risk facilities and their contingency plans is also important and contributes to ongoing prevention and response readiness.
-This performance measure tracks inspections at the ODPCP level and does not capture all prevention efforts because a single ODPCP can cover multiple facilities for the same operator.
-Therefore, the performance measure doesn`t reflect inspections or exercises at multiple facilities under a single plan or multiple inspections at a single, complex, facility (i.e. the Trans Alaska Pipeline) during the fiscal year.
-During, FY2024 there were 126 ODPCPs operational in Alaska.
-Of these, 38 plans were classified as High Risk and 88 were classified as Non-high Risk.
-For High Risk ODPCPs, 58% were inspected or had an exercise and for ODPCPs classified as Non-High Risk, 45% were inspected or had an exercise during the reporting period.
-In FY2024 the target for this performance measure was exceeded.
-The department conducted 60 inspections and 36 exercises for a total of 96 prevention measures with ODPCP holders during the reporting period; of these 62 individual ODPCPs are represented in this reporting metric.
-Twenty-eight ODPCPs had more than one inspection and/or exercise at their facilities during the reporting period.
-Six ODPCPs including those for Vitus Energy`s Alaska tank barge operations (n=3), Alyeska Valdez Marine Terminal (n=2), and Andeavor`s Cook Inlet vessel operations (n=2) had a combination of inspections, and at least one exercise.
-The department routinely leveraged travel to conduct multiple facility inspections while traveling to conduct an exercise.
-Target Last Modified: 11/15/2024 |
+Exercises to test these plans involve careful preparation and include up to 20 division staff along with several to hundreds of participants from other organizations.
+While planning and conducting exercises takes several months, these efforts are essential for building real-world preparedness and ensuring Alaskans are protected.
+The division acknowledges all facilities or vessels required to have an ODPCP represent a level of inherent risk to the environment and public health in Alaska.
+For this performance measure, ODPCPs are categorized as high risk and non-high risk.
+Facilities and vessels designated as high risk in the State include those that are engaged in exploration, production, and transport of crude oil.
+All other ODPCPs are categorized as non-high risk.
+During FY2025, there were 132 ODPCPs operational in Alaska.
+Of these, 40 plans were classified as high risk and 92 were classified as non-high risk.
+For high risk ODPCPs, 43 percent of the total plans were inspected or had an exercise within the reporting period.
+For ODPCPs classified as non-high risk, 32 percent of the total plans were inspected or had an exercise during the reporting period.
+The division conducted 46 inspections and 16 exercises for a total of 62 prevention measures with ODPCP holders during the reporting period; of these 46 individual ODPCPs are represented in this reporting metric.
+Nine ODPCPs had more than one inspection and/or exercise at their facilities during the reporting period.
+Five ODPCPs had a combination of inspections and at least one exercise.
+Target Last Modified: 11/15/2025 |

-C: Result -Manage the Oil and Hazardous Substance Release Prevention and Response Fund as a viable, long-term funding source for the state"s core spill prevention and response initiatives and provide administrative support services to the Divisions programs. |
+| C: Result -Manage the Oil and Hazardous Substance Release Prevention and Response Fund as a viable, long-term funding source for the state"s core spill prevention and response initiatives and provide administrative support services to the Divisions programs. |

-C1: Core Service - Manage the Oil and Hazardous Substance Release Prevention and Response Fund as a viable, long-term funding source for the state"s core spill prevention and response initiatives and provide administrative support services to the Divisions programs. |
+| C1: Core Service - Manage the Oil and Hazardous Substance Release Prevention and Response Fund as a viable, long-term funding source for the State"s core spill prevention and response initiatives and provide administrative support services to the division"s programs. |